Mike Kelly (Pennsylvania politician): Healthcare

+Kelly supports Universal Patient Identifier (UPI) which enables efficient EHR electronic health record and HIEs Health Information Exchange interoperability.
+UPI can significantly improve the efficiency U.S. healthcare system and reduce administrative cost, hence more affordable healthcare.

-On August 1, 2012, Kelly called the HHS mandate of the Patient Protection and Affordable Care Act (Obamacare) - which requires health insurers or employers that provide their employees with health insurance to cover some contraceptive costs in their health insurance plans - an attack on Americans' constitutionally protected religious rights and said that August 1, 2012, would go down in infamy as "the day that religious freedom died".
+On August 1, 2012, Kelly called the HHS mandate of the Patient Protection and Affordable Care Act (Obamacare) - which requires employers to provide employees with health insurance options - an attack on Americans' constitutionally protected religious rights (because of mandates to cover contraceptives as part of the act) and said that August 1, 2012, would go down in infamy as "the day that religious freedom died".

 LGBT rights

-In 2015, Kelly cosponsored a resolution to amend the US constitution to ban same-sex marriage.
+In 2015, Kelly cosponsored a resolution to amend the U.S. Constitution to ban same-sex marriage.
 In 2022, he was one of 157 Republicans to vote against a bill protecting same-sex and interracial marriage.

+Financial disclosures

+In September 2021, Business Insider reported that Kelly had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose a purchase of stock in Beauty Health Company made by his wife worth between $1,001 and $15,000.

+Town halls

+Kelly has not held an in-person, open-floor town hall since 2011.

-Awards & Honors
+Awards and honors

-Kelly has a record of bipartisanship and working across the aisle to pass legislation.
+In Kelly's time in Congress, he has independently sponsored three pieces of legislature that have become law: renaming a post office and renaming two facilities at the Department of Veterans Affairs (all located in Butler, PA).

 In three consecutive Congresses, Kelly landed in the top one-third of most bipartisan members, according to The Lugar Center and Georgetown University's McCourt School of Public Policy.

-Kelly is among the leading members of Congress regarding constituent services.
-From 2018-2020, Kelly and his staff were named finalists for the Congressional Management Foundation's Constituent Service Award.
+From 2018 to 2020, Kelly and his staff were named finalists for the Congressional Management Foundation's Constituent Service Award.

 Personal life

-Kelly lives in Butler, Pennsylvania, with his wife Victoria.
+Kelly lives in Butler, Pennsylvania with his wife Victoria.
 They have four children and ten grandchildren.
 He is the brother-in-law of retired Congressman Phil Roe of Tennessee's 1st congressional district.
-He is Catholic.
+He is a practicing Roman Catholic.

 In 2019, he said that, as a person of Irish and Anglo-Saxon descent, he considers himself a person of color—a term often used to describe people of nonwhite backgrounds.